 I don’t use much of this approach as I prefer other approaches in their implementation.
 Also, I have trouble integrating some of the concepts they espouse.
 Here are a few examples:

-- When using force, even light force, indirect work, is not capable of producing the changes that direct work does.
+- When using force, even light force, indirect work cannot produce the changes that direct work does.

 - I have trouble reconciling the concepts of using force, facilitating Somatoemotional release, and claiming that the therapist does not take responsibility for changes.

-I know many therapists who implement CranioSacral Therapy with great results.
-Just this month, I was in a seminar with a therapist who raved about the results that CST rendered with her father, who has cognitive decline.
-It just doesn’t integrate with my objectives.
+I know many therapists who implement CranioSacral Therapy with excellent results.
+Just this month, I was in a seminar with a therapist who raved about CST’s results with her father, who has cognitive decline.
+But unfortunately, it just doesn’t integrate with my principles of practice.